recursive-rat4/blacknet/README.md

 ## How to contribute

-You are welcome to report a theoretical or practical [issue](https://gitlab.com/blacknet-ninja/blacknet/issues), or send changes as a [pull request](https://gitlab.com/blacknet-ninja/blacknet/-/merge_requests).
+You are welcome to report a theoretical or practical [issue](https://gitlab.com/blacknet-ninja/blacknet/issues), or send changes as a [pull request](https://gitlab.com/blacknet-ninja/blacknet/-/merge_requests) to the master branch.

 ## License